 - Make: Knitbone Salve with Comfrey

-Dandelion has been shown to support healthy liver and kidney function, supports healthy blood pressure, and can encourage the healing of skin ailments like acne.
+Dandelion has been shown to support healthy liver and kidney function, supports healthy blood pressure, and encourages the healing of skin ailments like acne.

 It sounds odd to plant dandelion in a medicine garden since it is so readily available as a weed.
-However, this weed often populates areas where heavy foot traffic compacts the soil, and harvesting safely in those areas is questionable.
+However, it often populates areas where heavy foot traffic compacts the soil, and harvesting safely in those areas is questionable.
 It grows in USDA growing zones 3-10.